Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Accomodate- to provide a favor, food or money.
 To make room for.

-Acquiesce- to agree without arguing; surrender, submit, agree, concur, succumb, comply, consent, capitulate.
+Acquiesce- to agree without arguing; surrender, submit, agree, concur, succumb, comply, consent, capitulate, give up, cede.

 Acrid- bitter, sharp, nasty, harsh, stinging, austere, sardonic, sarcastic, testy: acrimony, acrimonious.
 Acerbic-acid in temper, expression, or tone.

 Acumen- quickness of perception or discernment.
 Keen insight.
 From acute-accurate-to sharpen.
 Quickness, accuracy, and keenness of judgement or insight.
-Syn: Sharpness; sagacity; keenness; shrewdness; acuteness.
+Syn: Incisive, sharpness, sagacity, keenness, shrewdness, concise, acuteness, astuteness.

-Adamant- unyielding, firm, obstinate, tenacious, determined, headstrong, immovable, stubborn.
+Adamant- unyielding, firm, obstinate, tenacious, determined, headstrong, immovable, stubborn, unrelenting, relentless.

-Admonish- rebuke, warn, caution, reprove, advise, correct; admonition, chasten, chastise, council.
+Admonish- rebuke, warn, caution, reprove, caveat, advise, correct, admonition, chasten, chastise, mentor, chide, council.
+2.) to urge to duty or remind (warn) one of one's obligations.

-Adverse- against someone or something; opposed, contrary, inimical; adversary.
+Adverse- against someone or something; opposed, contrary, inimical, adversarial, contravene, contra.

 Aesthetics- the philosophical category within axiology concerned with values other than morality; e.g., art, beauty, creativity, etc.

-Affront- defame, slander, insult, castigate, denigrate, dishonor, slur, subjugate, perjure.
+Affront- vilify, defame, slander, traduce, insult, castigate, denigrate, dishonor, slur, subjugate, perjure, belittle, gossip, accuse.

 Agnosticism- hyper agnostics believe God's existence cannot be known.
 More liberal agnostics believe though they do not know if God exists someone else may possibly know and God's existence could be possible.